pg-aws/cybercon2023-devsecops-workshop/README.md

 ## Prerequisite
 - You will need Administrator access to the AWS account you use in this workshop
 - You will deploy all resources in **ap-southeast-2** region unless specified otherwise.
+- Enable AWS SecurityHub in your account.
+This service will be used in our DevSecOps pipeline.

 ## Initialise Lab
 Let’s deploy the DevSecOps pipeline using the CloudFormation template provided in this project.